jchristopher/attachments/readme.txt

 == Changelog ==

 Please see [Attachments' changelog on GitHub](https://github.com/jchristopher/attachments/docs/changelog.md)

+= 3.5.5 =
+* Fixed an issue where field values were improperly overwritten when the instance was set to prepend in some cases

 = 3.5.4 =
 * Fixed assumption of field keys (props bukka)